irnerio-opendata/memo/development/06/informal-competency-questions.md

 CQ_6.2

 ### Question
-Return all the codices whose binding size measurement (measured in millimeters) is different with respect to the folios they are made up by.
+Return all the codices in which the size measurements in terms of length and width (measured in millimeters) of their bindings are different with respect to the size measurements of the folios that are part of them.

 ### Expected outcome
 A list of codices.